A new approach to packaging

 Skin and Tonic

 Skin and Tonic glass jars are recycled and infinitely recyclable.
-This means they can be recycled over and over again, while many glass bottles can only be recycled once, their packing filler is 100% biodegradable and their gift boxes use recycled and recyclable paper filler.
+This means they can be recycled over and over again, while many glass bottles can only be recycled once - their packing filler is 100% biodegradable and their gift boxes use recycled and recyclable paper filler.

 Neals Yard Remedies

-Are committed to ensuring their packaging is easy to use, practical and beautiful but also that it has minimal environmental impact too.
+NYR are committed to ensuring their packaging is easy to use, practical and beautiful but also that it has minimal environmental impact too.
 Their packaging strategy explains everything they do to ensure this, and an insightful info-graphic showing how far their packaging travels.

 Better Food has installed a 41-product packaging-free wall, dispensing cereals, grains, pulses, seeds, nuts and dried fruit, in its largest store in St Werburghs, Bristol.
 This extends the range of packaging-free items available to over 80.
-The store already offered self-serve products as diverse as eggs, fruit and vegetables, wine, tea, household cleaners, soaps and hair-care products.
+The store already offers self-serve products as diverse as eggs, fruit and vegetables, wine, tea, household cleaners, soaps and hair-care products.